-Estepona is a municipality located between Marbella and San Pedro de Alcantara, to the west of the Costa del Sol.
-It’s a popular tourist destination, specially in summer, as it’s an excellent place to spend our holidays due to its wonderful beaches, fantastic climate and accommodation offer, where we’ll find great hotel offers in Estepona.
+Estepona is a municipality located next to Marbella, to the west of the Costa del Sol.
+It’s a popular tourist destination, especially in summer, as it’s an excellent place to spend our holidays due to its wonderful beaches, fantastic climate and accommodation offer, where we’ll find great hotel offers in Estepona.

 The name of the municipality comes from the Celt’s cult to the goddess Epona, being a place with a great cultural legacy thanks to its natural port.
 Inhabited already from the prehistory, it has left us silex tools, dolmens, Iberian and Roman remains, as well as Muslim architectonic elements.

-The beaches of Estepona have thick sand, and amongst them the following stand out: Rada, the Christ, Bahia Dorada, the Galley, the Padron, the Beaver river and the popular Costa Natura, a nudist beach recognised all over Europe.
+The beaches of Estepona have thick sand, and amongst them the following stand out: Rada, El Cristo, Bahia Dorada, Galera, Padron, the Beaver river and the popular Costa Natura, a nudist beach recognised all over Europe.

 The climate in Estepona is typical Mediterranean, which means it’s mild all year round.
 Due to its proximity to Gibraltar, the rainfall in Estepona can be slightly higher than in the rest of the province.

 The old quarter, despite the time gone by, maintains all the essence of a typical Andalusian village, with narrow streets in line with the coast, just as how they were traced in the 18th and 20th century.
 By strolling through Estepona we’ll discover a bit of its history, of its cultural legacy.